gsdimeg/EmployeeDB/README.md

-# EmployeeDB
-LowLevel Academy Project
+# This is a readme file